ScienceParkStudyGroup/GoogleEarthEngine/_episodes/04-reducers.md

 {% highlight javascript %}

-// drop .geo column (not needed if goal is tabular data) var polyOut = countyPrecip.select(['.*'],null,false);
+// drop .geo column (not needed if goal is spatial data) var polyOut = countyPrecip.select(['.*'],null,false);

 // add a new column for year to each feature in the feature collection